 - Now, this pose has quite some details in its steps, so, better watch the 4-minute video above.

 The pose resembles a young, divine child (Anjaneya), reaching towards the sky and the warmth of the sun, captivated by a glowing fruit in the sky as depicted in the traditional epic.

 This pose stretches the core, hips, gluteus muscles, and quadriceps, strengthening those muscles.
 It also expands the chest, lungs, and shoulders.
 Practiced regularly, it develops stamina and endurance in your thighs, improves your balance, concentration, awareness, and also, calms the mind.

-- Those with knee injuries, back injuries, high blood pressure should consult your doctors to make sure if this exercise is safe for your condition.
+- Those with knee injuries, back injuries, high blood pressure should consult their doctors to make sure if this exercise is safe for their condition.

 - Those with shoulder problems should not raise their arms above their head.
 Instead, placing their hands on their front thigh.

 - Those with neck or spinal injuries should not take the backbend variation, and should instead keep their eye gaze forwards or downwards.

 - From downward-facing dog pose (Adho Mukha Svanasana), exhale and carefully swing your right foot forward between your hands, aligning the right knee over the heel.
 Then, lower your left knee to the floor.
 While keeping the right knee in place, slide the left back until you feel a comfortable stretch in the left front thigh and groin.
 Turn the top of your left foot to the floor.

 - Inhale and lift your torso upright.
 As you do, lift your arms above your head, perpendicular to the floor with your palms facing each other.
 Draw the tailbone down toward the floor and lift your pubic bone toward your navel.
 Lift your chest from the firmness of your shoulder blades against the back torso.